Kind of default fluids rendering way. Gradient works for smoke density relatively from left to right. Link to download max file is beneath pictures.

 Check if color channel added to exporting channels list

 Here is a simple example of using simple sources.
 Colors can be not only picked but added from maps.
 In this example from gradient ramps.
 Just keep in mind, when adding a map, color picking area becomes a source for filtering color, so it always should be white!

 Trying to align map isn’t always works as expected, but it’s possible.
 Better to have the source on 0,0,0 world coordinations.

 As previous, with the only difference that here particles added as velocity source.
 All other particle channels are disabled.

 Another example of using a bitmap as a source.
 Btw, do you know that same FumeFX cache can be loaded in FumeFX for Maya?
 Basically, you can render 3dsmax simulation with Arnold/MentalRay/WhateverMayahave.

 Unfortunately, particle sources can’t accept any maps, so usually, it’s better to have a couple of different sources with slight colors variation.

 A bit better solution to work with fluids have Thinking Particles.
 There is an ability to get Vertex Color data from particles.
 All you need is to save/name your data channel in TP.
 And choose that name in ffx particle source.

-Effector works by choosing channel name in effector itself.
-Then is simulation tab, color area, desired effector can be chosen.
+Effector works by choosing a channel name in effector itself.
+Then in simulation tab, color area, desired effector can be chosen.
 Keep in mind that several effectors can be used in the same simulation.

 Effector has two main area that should be taken into consideration when developing own effect – Input and Output.
 As Output, we just find the desired color (or gradient) and make some operation with it – Multiply, Blend, Add to existing color or completely Replace it.